siddarthpai/college_canteens/CONTRIBUTING.md

 ### Thank you for considering contributing to our project!
 We appreciate your time and effort, and we strive to make this repository a welcoming and inclusive space for everyone.

-**Please Contact me on how to setup Firebase to wrok on this project.
+**Please Contact me on how to setup Firebase to work on this project.
 Also, If you need a usb-c to normal usb adapter if your laptop doesn't have a USB slot, please contact me, I'll give you one**

 ## Code of Conduct